-The costumes of West Bengal can be broadly categorized into 2 groups, namely Costumes for Men and Costumes for Women.
+The traditional dresses of West Bengal can be broadly categorized into two groups, namely Traditional Dresses for Men and Traditional Dresses for Women.

-is another variation of the dhotis worn by men in West Bengal.
-It is also wound around the waist and is often plaid.
-It is usually worn on a daily basis, and it is popular because of its double knot and is less likely to come undone or slip.
-It is quite comfortable because the length can be easily adjusted.
+The Lungi is another variation of the dhotis worn by men in West Bengal.
+It is usually worn on a daily basis.
 Though lungi is a popular dress among Bengali men, but it is not worn on formal gatherings.
-Lungi, worn by most Bengali men, is meticulously designed in cotton, silk or batik, and comes with variety of colours and designs.

 The graceful icon of elegance that symbolises the quintessential Bengali woman is the Saree, which they prefer to drape in typical Bengali fashion.
 In West Bengal, Sarees are primarily woven in cotton and silk which have been named chiefly after their weaving techniques.
 The traditional weavers or Tantis of West Bengal are reputed worldwide because of the quality of fabric spun and their elaborate thread work.
 In various districts of West Bengal like Murshidabad, Malda, Nadia, Birbhum, Bankura and Hooghly, different varieties of Sarees are woven with supreme efficiency and dedication.

 The Salwar-Kameez-Dupatta is nowadays in the same way popular among the Bengali women as the sarees.
 Salwars are loosely fitted trousers worn with a Kameez or long tunic.
 During wedding ceremonies however, the Bengali women usually resort to the traditional Banarasi Sarees in shades of red coupled with a golden veil to cover their heads.